 Conclusions

-In Chapters 1 through 3 we gained understanding of physiological mechanisms by which Menidia menidia responds to elevated pCO2, which previous studies had shown to reduce growth and survival more in the early and late spawning season than in the middle (Baumann et al., 2018).
-Embryos reared at 17°C had significantly greater ionocyte density in elevated pCO2 while those in other temperatures had little to no pCO2 effects, which could help explain the seasonal differences in sensitivity of growth and survival.
-Early in the season when temperatures are lower and hatching takes longer, embryos may be growing additional ionocytes as they acclimate to high pCO2, which could draw energy away from growth and, in some individuals, inhibit development of other systems needed to survive post-hatching.
+In Chapters 1 through 3 we gained an understanding of physiological mechanisms to explain why early and late-spawned larvae exhibited reduced growth when exposed to high CO2, but not those spawned within the peak season (Baumann et al., 2018).
+Embryos reared at 17°C, the temperature experienced by early or late spawners, had significantly greater ionocyte density in elevated pCO2.
+Early in the season when temperatures are lower and hatching takes longer, embryos may produce additional ionocytes as they acclimate to high pCO2, which could draw energy away from growth and, in some individuals, inhibit development of other systems needed to survive post-hatching.
 The elevated embryonic metabolism in the high pCO2 treatments in Chapters 1 and 2 also suggest additional energy is being used for acid-base balance, drawing it away from growth.
-Like previous results on M. menidia, Chapters 1 through 3 highlight how variable responses can be within and across experiments, with high variance in metabolic rates and ionocyte densities overall and some experiments and age groups showing no pCO2 effects on metabolism.
+Like previous results on M. menidia, Chapters 1 through 3 highlight the incredible variability in metabolic rates and ionocyte densities overall and some experiments and age groups showing no pCO2 effects on metabolism.
 These levels of natural variability highlight how tolerance may be facilitated by genetic influences and a wide range of phenotypes (Sunday et al., 2014; Foo and Byrne, 2016).

 A common element of Chapters 1 through 3 is that environmentally relevant levels of seawater acidification primarily impact M. menidia early life stages through interactions with hypoxia and temperature, rather than in isolation.
 This is consistent with findings in a wide variety of species (Harvey et al., 2013) such as Atlantic cod (Stiasny et al., 2019), mummichog (Targett et al., 2019), inland silverside, and sheepshead minnow (Gobler et al., 2018).
 Wild M. menidia have historically experienced pCO2 levels in parts of their range that are similar to predictions for global ocean pH at the end of the century and beyond (Baumann et al., 2014, Wallace et al., 2014; Cooley et al., 2022).
 As a result they must have the physiological capability to withstand at least short term exposure, and the results in this dissertation suggest they can tolerate long term acidification as well.
 However, warming waters and intensifying hypoxic zones may not only pose a greater threat to fishes than high pCO2 – M. menidia are clearly more sensitive to these variables – but also increase fish vulnerability to high pCO2 through interactive effects (Depasquale et al., 2015).
 Warming increases metabolic rates in M. menidia as well as most species and is expected to reduce average fish sizes worldwide (Cheung et al., 2013).
 Even moderate but static reductions in oxygen can be detrimental to early life stages (Depasquale et al., 2015; Cross et al., 2019) and alter behavior in ways that increase energy use and predation vulnerability (Miller et al., 2016).
 In Chapter 2, unexpectedly, we did find an exception to the idea that combining stressors increases sensitivity.
 At 2dph rearing M. menidia in high pCO2 decreased the critical oxygen level of routine metabolism, contrary to what we hypothesized.
 This response has also been documented in European sea bass (Montgomery et al., 2019) and may indicate that using additional energy on maintaining homeostasis could lead to modifications that enhance oxygen uptake capacity in some way.
 Compared to species that naturally occur in habitats with relatively static conditions, the results of this dissertation suggest that M. menidia has mechanisms to tolerate anticipated multistressor challenges (Baumann et al., 2019).